Impossible measurements revisited: Examples

 where $E_i^{(0)}{}^{\perp}=\mathds{1}_i - E_i^{(0)}$.
 We now have that

 and, hence,

-If $C_A$ has a kernel projector, $E_A^{(0)}$, which does not commute with $O_A$, \emph{and} if the non-selective map $\mathcal{E}_{C_B}$ has a non-trivial action on $O_B$~\footnote{For instance, if $[C_B,O_B]=0$ (which is the case if $C_B$ and $O_B$ belong to subalgebras of mutually spacelike regions) then $\mathcal{E}_{C_B}( O_B)=O_B$.}, then there will be a signal.
-Note, the above formulas can be applied to the case where $C_i$ has no kernel by multiplying every $E_{i}^{(0)}$ by $0$.
+If \textit{i)} $C_A$ has a kernel projector, $E_A^{(0)}$, which does not commute with $O_A$, and if \textit{ii)} the non-selective map $\mathcal{E}_{C_B}$ has a non-trivial action on $O_B$\footnote{For instance, if $[C_B,O_B]=0$ (which is the case if $C_B$ and $O_B$ belong to subalgebras of mutually spacelike regions) then $\mathcal{E}_{C_B}( O_B)=O_B$.}, then there will be a signal.
+The last line of~\eqref{eq:O2_on_O3_product_case} can be rewritten as